bhimmetoglu/time-series-medicine/README.md

 A simple summary of data preparation is explained in this [notebook](https://github.com/bhimmetoglu/seizure-forecast/blob/master/data_preparation.ipynb).

+Below is a description of data processing steps implemented in `utils`

 #### **get_prepare_data.py**

 This piece of code performs data loading and construction of simple features for baseline models.
 Two types of feature